Using predictive multiplicity to measure individual performance within the AI Act: Generative AI usage statement

-We thank Rabanus Derr, Mila Gorecki, Benedikt Höltgen, Michelle Acevedo Callejas, and Lucas G. Uberti-Bona Marin for their valuable feedback.
-This work was supported by the German Research Foundation through the Cluster of Excellence ``Machine Learning -- New Perspectives for Science'' (EXC 2064/1 number 390727645) and through the project 560788681, the Carl Zeiss Foundation through the CZS Institute for Artificial Intelligence and Law, and the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+\begin{acks} We thank Mich\`{e}le Finck, Rabanus Derr, Mila Gorecki, Benedikt H\"{o}ltgen, Michelle Acevedo Callejas, and Lucas G. Uberti-Bona Marin as well as our anonymous reviewers and area chair for their valuable feedback.
+This work has been supported by the German Research Foundation through the Cluster of Excellence ``Machine Learning -- New Perspectives for Science'' (EXC 2064/1 number 390727645) and DFG project 560788681, the Carl Zeiss Foundation through the CZS Institute for Artificial Intelligence and Law, and the International Max Planck Research School for Intelligent Systems (IMPRS-IS). \end{acks}

 \centerline{ Supplemental Material}